developer-zebra/developer-zebra-site/src/ehs/2-5/guide/setup/index.md

 **To remove an old version of the `enterprisehomescreen.xml` file**:

-* Connect the device to a computer with Android Debug Bridge (ADB) installed
+&#54;.
+Connect the device to a computer with Android Debug Bridge (ADB) installed.

-* At a command prompt, execute the following command:
+&#55;.
+At a command prompt, execute the following command:

     :::term
     adb shell rm /enterprise/usr/enterprisehomescreen.xml